MahmutOsmanovic/machine-learning-mooc-caltech/README.md

 These are all the topics machine learning topics covered in the course: https://work.caltech.edu/library/

-Here comes a bunch of plots that I've made during the run of these course, hopefully, they are a little bit inspirational.
+Here comes some of the plots that I've made during the run of these course, hopefully, they are a little bit inspirational.
 ![](images/Lloyd.gif)

 ![](images/Figure_1.png)